 Managing static samples

 Exciting new advances in weighing technology enable the latest generation of analytical balances to automatically detect the presence of electrostatic charges during a weighing operation.
 The magnitude of this force can be measured and recorded.
 Using an integrated ionizer module, these electrostatic charges can be eliminated to avoid any influence on the weighing result.
-As the static detection cycle is performed whilst the balance settles, and takes only a few seconds, it causes no delay in obtaining the weighing result.
+As the static detection cycle is performed while the balance settles, and takes only a few seconds, it causes no delay in obtaining the weighing result.

 Benefits for the balance user